Electrode-iOS/Minstrel/README.md

 ## TODO

-- Support more return types from JSValue's callFunction method (currently only Strings, Integers, and Doubles.
-This is simply a matter of formatting.
 - Support more input types for JSValue's callFunction method (currently only Strings, Integers, and Doubles.
 This is simply a matter of formatting.

 Yeah.
 That's a short but very doable TODO list. :D